FlashKidd/newupdate/README.md

   Utility script that resets the `isFree` flags in `cookies-mtn.json` so the MTN cookie pool can be reused.

-- **update-mtn.php**
-  Utility script that resets the `isFree` flags in `cookies-mtn.json` so the MTN cookie pool can be reused.

 - **website.php**
-  A minimal page with one password input and one textarea for the cookie.
-  When the password is correct, the cookie is validated and stored in `cookies.json`.
+  Simple page for submitting cookies.
+Users enter the password, paste the cookie string, and select whether it belongs to Vodacom or MTN.
+The cookie is then validated and saved to the matching file (`cookies.json` or `cookies-mtn.json`).

 - **app.js**
   A small Express server that returns encrypted “X-CHAVI” tokens needed by the game